 Another distinguishing feature of red blood cells or erythrocytes is that their cytoplasm contains plenty of a biomolecule known as hemoglobin, which is rich in iron.
 Thanks to hemoglobin, red cells can not only bind oxygen but they also get their characteristic red color.

 One of the biggest challenges that human bodies have to deal with is fighting external infection.
 And that is what the specialized cell Leukocyte or white blood cells are there for.
 They are responsible for keeping the body free from infection.

 How do leukocyte cells keep the human body free from infection?
 They do so by locating the microbes that have entered the human body and then they destroy them.

-Apart from being highly mobile, leukocyte cells are also distinguished because that can and indeed do shift their shapes regularly.
-This characteristic is also essential in enabling leukocyte cells to carry out their function.
+Apart from being highly mobile, leukocyte cells are also distinguished because they can and indeed do shift their shapes regularly.
+This characteristic is also essential in enabling leukocyte cells to carry out their functions.

 Verrrry helpful.
 I have to throw together a Powerpoint on all types of cells, and it’s due at midnight, TODAY!
 So this helped me out